Okotberfest 2017 Entertainment

-Oktoberfest 2016 is open to everyone!
-Join us...the public is welcome to celebrate this great festival with us.
+At Oktoberfest 2017 everyone is welcome!
+Join us...the public is welcome to celebrate this great traditional German family festival with us.
 View the 2017 Oktoberfest Schedule for dates and show times for our entertainment.

-Children and adults of all ages enjoy our Family Entertainment, featured Saturday and Sunday, October 1st and 2nd, various times throughout each day.
+Children and adults of all ages enjoy our Family Entertainment, featured Saturday and Sunday, September 30th and October 1st, various times throughout each day.
 View the 2017 Oktoberfest Schedule for show times.

 Scott Wagstaff, Ventriloquist

-Another new act this year, we are happy to offer this dynamic performer that, while using humor, entertains audiences of all ages.
+A favorite with crowds last year, we are happy to offer this dynamic performer for a second year.
+Scott uses humor and entertains audiences of all ages.
 Scott combines education and awareness in each show.
-You won't want to miss his show, offering entertainment that is sure to please and excite the audience.
+You won't want to miss his performances, offering entertainment that is sure to please and excite the audience.

 "It's happy music," Ohlinger says, reflecting on why he's stayed with the style so long.
 "People enjoy having fun, and that's the kind of music it is."